-6. In its previous concluding observations,5 the Committee requested the State party to provide information on the measures taken in follow-up to the Committee's recommendations on the characterization and definition of the offence of torture; 6 the prosecution and punishment of alleged perpetrators of acts of torture or ill-treatment and compilations of statistical data on these acts;7 the shortcomings in the administration of justice and the excessive use of pretrial detention; 8 violence against women; 9 and the mistreatment of children.10 Although the rapporteur for follow-up to concluding observations sent a reminder to the State party on 28 March 2011, the Committee received no response from the State party within the framework for follow-up to concluding observations.
+6. In its previous concluding observations,7 the Committee requested the State party to provide information on the measures taken in follow-up to the Committee's recommendations on the characterization and definition of the offence of torture;8 the prosecution and punishment of alleged perpetrators of acts of torture or ill-treatment and compilations of statistical data on these acts;9 the shortcomings in the administration of justice and the excessive use of pretrial detention;10 violence against women11 and child abuse.12 Although the Rapporteur for follow-up to concluding observations sent a reminder to the State party on 28 March 2011, the Committee received no response from the State party within the framework for follow-up to concluding observations.
 In light of the information contained in the State party's second periodic report, the Committee is of the view that these recommendations have not been implemented (see paras.
-7-8, 18-19, 11-12 and 25-28 below).
+7 and 8, 18 and 19, 11 and 12 and 25-28 below).